 - Keene Corp. v.
 Cass, 908 F. 2d 293 (8th Cir.
 1990); court rejected civil rights action filed against court and plaintiff's counsel for enforcing orders compelling discovery against corporation despite it's claims of privilege.

-- Mr. Strom has represented well over one thousand individuals and families over the course of approximately twenty years of practice.
-He has also represented the State of Minnesota, the Regents of the University of Minnesota, several Minnesota School Districts, and several private building owners in litigation to recover asbestos abatements costs.
+- Mr. Strom has represented well over one thousand individuals and families over the course of approximately thirty years of practice.
+He has also represented the State of Minnesota, the Regents of the University of Minnesota, several Minnesota School Districts, and several private building owners in litigation to recover asbestos abatement costs.

 Honors and Awards

-- Top 100 Super Lawyer, Top 40 Plaintiff Personal Injury Attorney, Minnesota Law & Politics, Twin Cities Business Monthly, and Mpls.
-St. Paul Magazine.
+- Top 100 Super Lawyer, Top 40 Plaintiff Personal Injury Attorney, Minnesota Law & Politics, Twin Cities Business Monthly, and Mpls St. Paul Magazine.
 Listed in “Best Lawyers in America”

 - AV-rated, Martindale Hubbell